lune-climate/lune-ts/README.md

 For a simple command that does all the building of the current source code inside docker as done on CI:
 `docker-compose -f docker-compose-ci.yml run build_from_schema`

-Keep in mind the previous command does not incorporate any changes done to the `base_client` file.
+Keep in mind the previous command does not include any changes done to the `base_client` file.
-If you also want to build the final client (useful if changes were made in `base_client`) update from the remote schema API, you can do:
+If you also want to build the client (useful if changes were made in `base_client`) update from the remote schema API, you can do:
 `docker-compose -f docker-compose-ci.yml run rebuild_from_schema`

-If you want to update the current code based on the current remote openAPI schema, you can do:
+If you want to rebuild the library based on the official openAPI schema (https://docs.lune.co/openapi.yml), you can do:
 `docker-compose -f docker-compose-ci.yml run update_from_remote_schema`

 If you want to get hands on inside the container, you can get in and use the make commands as much